jshields-ca/continuo/docs/SPRINT_2_COMPLETE.md

 **Duration**: 6 weeks (July 2025)
 **Completion Date**: In Progress

-Sprint 2 successfully implemented all core business features for the Continuo Platform, including complete CRM and accounting modules with real data integration and comprehensive bug fixes.
+Sprint 2 has implemented 75% of core business features for the Continuo Platform, including complete CRM modules and partial accounting modules with real data integration and comprehensive bug fixes.
+Invoice System and Dev Testing remain pending.

 ## ✅ **Completed Features**